grammyjs/website/site/docs/resources/comparison.md

 While grammY uses some concepts known from other bot frameworks (and web frameworks), it was written from scratch for optimal readability and performance.
 In other words, it does not use any code of competing projects, but it will still feel familiar to users of some frameworks.

-> Please assume that this comparison is biased, even though we're trying to provide you with an objective description of the advantages and disadvantages of using grammY over using other libraries.
+> Please assume that this comparison is biased, even though we’re trying to provide you with an objective description of the advantages and disadvantages of using grammY over using other libraries.
 > We are trying to keep things in this article up-to-date.
 > If you notice that anything is outdated, please edit this page using the link at the bottom.

 ## Comparison With Other JavaScript Frameworks

 ::: tip Choose Your Programming Language First
-Given that you're reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js (or Deno).
+Given that you’re reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js (or Deno).
-However, if that's not you, [scroll down](#comparison-with-frameworks-in-other-programming-languages) for a comparison of what programming languages are suited for bot development.
+However, if that’s not you, [scroll down](#comparison-with-frameworks-in-other-programming-languages) for a comparison of what programming languages are suited for bot development.
 Naturally, you will also find a brief comparison against frameworks of other languages (mainly Python).
 :::